MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 ### How does this affect you or your users?

-If you are using the app and driver compatibility reports for Windows updates, you will need to share Windows diagnostic data with Intune by enabling the use of Windows diagnostic data in processor configuration in your Intune tenant and confirm your licensing in the Endpoint Manager admin center.
+If you are using the app and driver compatibility reports for Windows updates, you will need to share Windows diagnostic data with Intune by enabling the use of Windows diagnostic data in processor configuration in your Intune tenant and confirm your licensing in the Intune admin center.

 ### How can you prepare?

-Navigate to the Endpoint Manager admin center > **Tenant administration** > **Connectors and tokens** > **Windows data** and toggle on "Enable features that require Windows diagnostic data in processor configuration" and set “I confirm that my tenant owns one of these licenses” to **On**.
+Navigate to the Intune admin center > **Tenant administration** > **Connectors and tokens** > **Windows data** and toggle on "Enable features that require Windows diagnostic data in processor configuration" and set “I confirm that my tenant owns one of these licenses” to **On**.
 For more information, see [Enable use of Windows diagnostic data by Intune](../protect/data-enable-windows-data.md).

 ### Plan for Change: Ending support for Company Portal authentication method for iOS/iPadOS ADE enrollment